 Sage Maple Roasted Fall Vegetables are an easy side dish the family will love.
 Easy enough for any weeknight, and flavored with sage, maple syrup, and dijon mustard.

-These fall roasted vegetables are a perfect side dish for celebrating the amazing autumn harvest of vegetables that are in season right now.
+These autumn roasted vegetables are a perfect side dish for celebrating the amazing autumn harvest of vegetables that are in season right now.
 Roasting vegetables brings out their natural sweetness, and when drizzled with maple vinegar and maple syrup and sprinkled with some earthy sage, they turn into a slightly sweet – slightly savory treat that is crave-worthy.

 This easy weeknight side dish is inspired by foods and flavors that were used in Native American cooking.